Artist Statement

 As a self-taught painter, my painting techniques have been influenced from a mix of traditional atelier practices and pleinair painting techniques.
 While rooted in observational and figurative, my style incorporates contemporary techniques, blending traditional methods with modern sensibilities.
 I am inspired by artists such as Walter Sickert, Gwen John and Edouard Vuillard.
 I am also inspired by many current emerging/established artists that share the same motivation in painting.
 My painting style sits within observational and figurative, where the focus is on capturing an atmosphere and narration through my authentic observations.

-I am truly grateful to everyone who has encouraged, inspired and motivated me in this painting journey.
+I am grateful to everyone who has encouraged, inspired and motivated me in this painting journey.

 A special thank you to my dear friends Elliot Roworth and Stephen Hawkins for introducing me to the techniques of plein air painting and for their constant encouragement.
-And to Max White for the continuous motivation and camaraderie that has made this art journey all the more meaningful.
+And to Max White and Steward Beckett for the continuous motivation and camaraderie that has made this art journey all the more meaningful.

 Photograph of me in my “make shift” studio, 2025